nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 4. Press `Enter`.

-5. The deadline will be added to your to do list.
+5. The deadline will be added to your to do list and message "Added deadline" is displayed on console.

 #### Add a task